 About this Fellow

 Conor Gearty was born in Ireland and educated at University College Dublin and Cambridge.
 He has taught law at Cambridge, King's College London, and LSE where he still works.
 He writes on human rights, terrorism and civil liberties.
-Conor Gearty's most recent single-authored book, Liberty and Security (2013) developed the idea of 'neo-democracy' to explain democracy in a neo-liberal age.
+His book Liberty and Security (2013) developed the idea of 'neo-democracy' to explain democracy in a neo-liberal age.
 Recent scholarly publications in the British Journal of Criminology and the European Law Journal have developed this theme.
-His next book (to be published by Oxford, June 2016) is an analysis of Britain's relationship with the Strasbourg Court of Human Rights, ON FANTASY ISLAND.
-Conor is also a Barrister, practising law at Matrix Chambers.
+His book analysing Britain's relationship with the Strasbourg Court of Human Rights, On Fantasy Island: Britain, Europe and Human Rights, was published in October 2016.
+Professor Gearty is also a barrister, practising law at Matrix Chambers.
 He lives in north London.

 - Professor of Human Rights Law, London School of Economics

-- Professor of Human Rights Law, London School of Economics, London School of Economics and Political Science University of London, 2016
+- Professor of Human Rights Law, London School of Economics and Political Science University of London, 2016 - 1970